Yucheng-Yan/llamasay/README.md

 ## Prerequisite
 To use llamasay, you will need to set up [ollama](https://ollama.com/) and get at least one model you want to use.
+_Note: [Llama3](https://ollama.com/library/llama3.2) is recommended because the program is developed based on calling its API._

 ## Installation